Fantom-foundation/jlachesis/README.md

 # Compile & run

-Basic maven:
+Compile command:

 mvn clean compile

-For code development, it's better to use an IDE (such as Eclipse).
+For code development, it's recommended to use an IDE (such as Eclipse).

 # Progress

 The conversion from GoLang code to Java is complete.
 The journey was extremely fun.

+The technical challenge is mainly due to the syntatic sugar, the idioms and the libraries used between the two languages.

-Will put a tutorial to showcase as well as to give lessons learnt though the process.
+We will shortly put a tutorial to showcase as well as to give lessons learnt through the process.

 # Contact

 The project is still in the early state.
-So we are welcome to any feedbacks.
+Any feedbacks or contributions are all welcome.

-Any questions or suggestions about this project, please directly contact:
+For questions or suggestions about this project, please directly contact:
-Quan Nguyen: <quan>.<nguyen>@fantom.foundation
+Quan Nguyen: [quan.nguyen]@fantom.foundation